klurpicolo/just-my-note/kubernetes/Kubernetes101.md

   - ClusterRole : Similar to Roles but not restrict to a namespace.
 It define roles on cluster scope Eg. Nodes.
   - RoleBindings : Grant a role to users, service accounts.
   - ClusterRoleBindings : Similar to RoleBindings but for ClusterRole.
+- Custom Resource Definition(CRD) : is extension of the K8s API.
+CRD can be defind and installed.
+Eg. ArgoCD Applicatgion, IstioOperator.
 - Kubernetes Objects :
   K8s can describe in YAML file with 4 required fields.
   - apiVersion : version of K8s api.